The Day We Lost Customer Data – A Django CASCADE Horror Story

 Order.objects.filter(is_test=True).delete()

 Always check relationships before mass deletions.
-Run Order._meta.get_fields()
+Run Order._meta.get_fields() to see all related models.

 The Moment Panic Set In